Valencia Cathedral: Relics

 is revered in one of the cathedral's chapels.
 It has been the official chalice for many popes, and has been used by many others, most recently by Pope Benedict XVI, on July 9, 2006.
-This chalice with Arabic inscriptions dates from the 1st century, and was given to the cathedral by king Alfonso V of Aragon in 1436.
+This chalice itself which may be dated to the 1st century, was given to the cathedral by king Alfonso V of Aragon in 1436.

 Discoveries

 Off the Chapter Room, there is a circular chapel, behind the neoclassical lintel, comprising three closets which are filled with relics.
 Also one can see the paintings of the main altar which were hidden for several years.
 It was not until 1874 when the decision to clean the main altar was made, that these religious paintings appeared.
 At the front of Valencia Cathedral is the Barchilla Arch, which links it to the Archbishop's Palace.
 In the right side of this arch is a Roman stone which indicates that this arch had the official measures of this period.
 Finally, during excavations carried out to enlarge the cathedral, some remains of Roman buildings and streets were found.